HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 clip-durations
   <lc>
-    $clip_durations.tsv           # Durations of all clips, calculated using external process during download (not provided yet) text-corpus                       # Compiled by "text_corpus_compile.py" from fresh Common Voice repository clone
+    clip_durations.tsv            # Durations of all clips, previousşy calculated using external process during download, with v14.0 it is generated from times.txt file provided in the datasets text-corpus                       # Compiled by "text_corpus_compile.py" from fresh Common Voice repository clone
   <lc>
     $text_corpus.tsv              # Combined text corpus with additional info